-For mild to moderate symptoms of Hallux Rigidus, shoes should have a wide toe box with a cushioned sole and a rocker plate.
+For mild to moderate symptoms of Hallux Rigidus, shoes should have a wide toe box with a cushioned sole and a rocker sole.
 The wide toe prevents compression of the big toe that can lead to osteophytes rubbing in the joint, while the cushioned sole reduces impact and provides additional comfort.
 The rocker plate facilitates the push-off phase of the gait cycle with less force placed through the big toe joint.

-We recommend the Asics Glideride for moderate symptoms of Hallux valgus due to its wide toe box, mesh cover and rocker sole.
+We recommend the Asics Glideride 3 for moderate symptoms of Hallux valgus due to its wide toe box, mesh cover and rocker sole.

 Similarly to the Asics Glideride, the Hoka has a wide-fit toe box and rocker sole to alleviate pressure from the big toe.

 However, in addition to this, the Hoka has a carbon fibre plate which severely reduces the extension possible at the big toe to offload and provides pain relief to Hallux Rigidus.

 We recommend the Adidas Adizero Adios Pro 3 as the best shoe for severe Hallux Rigidus.

 The Adidas Adizero Adios Pro 3 is a short carbon-plated shoe with carbon-infused rods that run the remaining length of the shoe from mid-foot to toe.
 This not only gives propulsion, but the rigid curved sole greatly benefits by reducing how much extension is needed at the big toe.